Death and Dying: The End of Life in Britain's Long Nineteenth Century (Level 7)

 Module description

 In this module we examine developments in the social and cultural understandings of death and dying in Britain from the late eighteenth century to the early twentieth century.
-We will examine cultural responses - such as behaviours, beliefs and emotions - to these phenomena and question what they can tell us about changes to social structures, individual and community identities and family relationships.
-We will also address social class, gender, religion, secularisation and the medicalisation of the body as influences to changing ideas of death.
+We will examine cultural responses - including behaviours, beliefs and emotions - to these phenomena and question what they can tell us about changes to social structures, individual and community identities and family relationships.
+We will also address social class, gender, religion, secularisation and the medicalisation of the body as influences to changing ideas of death and dying.

 Indicative syllabus